all-in-one-of/maya2renderer/2.3.3/doc/readme.txt

 - Automation test( for developer only )
   - cd $(LiquidRoot)\test\image_diff
-  - copy mayaenv_template.py to mayaenv.py, and add envs from Maya.env into mayaenv.py
+  - copy mayaenv_template*.py to mayaenv.py, and add envs from Maya.env into mayaenv.py
   - copy testscene_template.py to testscene.py, and add the test scenes into testscene.py
-  - run test.py,
+  - run test.bat.
+If $(LiquidRoot)\dependence\python26\python.exe doesn't exist, it will remind you to unzip $(LiquidRoot)\dependence\python26.7z, which constains python2.6 and PIL.
      Generally, the images will be generated at %MayaProjectDirectory%\rmanpix, rib files will be generated at %MayaProjectDirectory%\rib, slo file will be generated at %MayaProjectDirectory%\generatedShader